-- (ii) Restricted This consists of net position that is legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+- Net investment in capital assets - This consists of capital assets, less accumulated depreciation and amortization. - (ii) Restricted This consists of net position that is legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
 When both restricted and unrestricted resources are available for use, generally it is the Office's policy to use restricted resources first, then unrestricted resources when they are needed.
-There was no restricted net position at June 30, 2020. - (iii) Unrestricted This consists of net position that does not meet the definition of "restricted" or "net investment in capital assets."
+There was no restricted net position at June 30, 2021. - (iii) Unrestricted This consists of net position that does not meet the definition of "restricted" or "net investment in capital assets."